 Decades of experience

-The Aglaia team has decades of experience in cancer research and oncology drug development Over the last 14 years, Aglaia has built an excellent reputation in starting up biotech companies that focus on oncology drug development.
+The Aglaia team has decades of experience in cancer research and oncology drug development.
+Since 2004, Aglaia has built an excellent reputation in starting up biotech companies that focus on oncology drug development.

 Aglaia is committed to define the strategic directions of the companies it invests in in close collaboration with innovators and entrepreneurs.
 Aglaia brings hands-on experience in designing research and development plans, ranging from early screening and animal feasibility studies through clinical studies.